Search for content, post, videos

-“I was flabbergasted,” Strickland says.
+“I was flabbergasted,” Strickland said.
 “It was exciting, there’s no other word for it.
 As soon as I hung up, I texted my husband and sister and my son and daughter.
 And they were all there in Sweden with me for the ceremony.”

 Donna Strickland